 Is your business network at risk?
 How harmful is a DDoS attack to your server?
-Find out all about it here and learn how to prevent such catastrophes.
+Find out all about it here and learn how to prevent DDoS attack

 Every network resource specifies a definitive limit to the number of requests they can process at the same time.
 Not only web servers, but also the channels that bind them to the Internet have a finite bandwidth.
 When the number of requests crosses this limit, the entire network can go downhill.